maksimKorzh/go/README.md

 A Go/Weiqi/Baduk Progressive Web Application

 # What is this?
-This is a Go sparring partner for single digit kyu and low dan players to practice and improve their Go skills.
+This is a Go sparring AI partner for single digit kyu and low dan players to practice and improve their Go skills.

 # What is the AI behind it?